CumulusNetworks/docs/content/knowledge-base/Support/Licensing/Understanding-the-Cumulus-Linux-License.md

 In addition, there is no need to replace the license file when you renew or purchase additional licenses.

-From a technical standpoint, the license has changed as follows:
+From a technical standpoint, the license changed as follows:

-- Increased messaging volume, which is displayed on screen when you log into the switch, and is written to `syslog`.
+- Increased messaging volume, which displays on screen when you log into the switch; Cumulus Linux writes the messages to `syslog`.
 - New messaging when `switchd` detects a missing or invalid license.

 The license format looks like this: